hananitallyson/guide-to-front-end/README.md

 - [The Internet: HTTP & HTML](https://youtu.be/kBXQZMmiA4s)

 ## What is HTTP?
+HTTP is an application layer protocol used for communication between clients and servers, following a client-server model.
+It's a stateless protocol, meaning servers don't retain information between requests.

 ### Articles and Documentation
 - [Everything you need to know about HTTP - cs.fyi](https://cs.fyi/guide/http-in-depth)
 - [What is HTTP? - Cloudflare](https://www.cloudflare.com/en-gb/learning/ddos/glossary/hypertext-transfer-protocol-http/)